No One Is Infrastructure

 If the shared concern is that sentient beings are made into infrastructure for projects they did not choose, then violence is not just another tactic.
 It risks repeating the structure at the heart of the problem.
 The victim becomes infrastructure for the cause.
 The individual is sacrificed to the abstraction: revolution, justice, nation, liberation, revenge, even peace.

 A movement against victimhood cannot be casual about making victims.
+Nor can it possess the people it claims to liberate.

 Refusal can be active.
 Non-cooperation can be disruptive.
 Rescue, mutual aid, strikes, sanctuary, disruption of systems rather than bodies, and civil disobedience can all challenge violence without worshiping it.
 The point is not to avoid conflict.
 The point is to avoid turning others into raw material for our righteousness.